Anisotropic universe with anisotropic sources: Fixed point analysis of the evolution equations

-The Kasner solutions are summarised in Table~\ref{tabl:kasner}.
-From the exact solutions we observe that in the case of a magnetic field, universe expands along only one dimension, while it's static in the other two dimensions.
-For cosmic strings, it accelerates in one direction and decelerates in the other two directions.
+The Kasner solutions are summarized in Table~[\ref{tabl:kasner}].
+From the exact solutions we observe that in the case of cosmic strings, universe accelerates in one direction and decelerates in the other two directions.
 Then, in the case of domain walls, it decelerates in one direction and accelerates in the other two directions.
-For LVMF, it contracts in one direction and decelerates in the other two directions.
+For LVMF, it contracts in one direction and decelerates in the other two directions, and for magnetic fields, universe expands along only one dimension, while it's static in the other two dimensions.